How to know if your business is moving in the right direction? — Guide for startups

 In order to start defining our KPIs we need to know who our product is for.
 Who is the target audience we will be setting KPIs against?

 Some of the questions to ask yourself are:

 - How old is your ideal target audience?

 - Where do they live?

 - What does their free time look like?

 Don’t be afraid of being too specific.
 If you are targeting enough people to fill up a small conference, you are fine.

 2. Set up a grand vision

-The vision needs to be clear and tangible and needs to make sense to the people working on it.
-Besides that people are excited by the potential ahead and are inspired to go towards it.
+The vision needs to be clear, tangible and needs to make sense to the people working on it.
+Besides, people get excited by the possibilities/potential and are inspired to work towards it.